amandavid0032/Web-Development/laravel.md

 Middleware is a type of filtering mechanism that sits between the HTTP request and the controller.
 It is used to perform various tasks before or after a request is processed by the application.

-Middleware acts as a bridge between a request and a response and can modify or handle the request and a response an can modify or handle the request before passing it to next step in the application life cycle
+Middleware acts as a bridge between a request and a response and can modify or handle the request and a response a can modify or handle the request before passing it to next step in the application life cycle

 **Create middleware**